akramreiter-tgm/pkmnshowdownrandomteams/README.md

 * -w , --write: Generates an output file in the local 'C:/Users/<USER>/Documents/My Games/Pokemon Showdown/Teams/full randomized' folder
 * -f , --fullrandom: All random, all extreme values.
 CUSTOM GAMES ONLY
 * -lr , --legitrandom: Random teams with legit movesets only.
-** -fe , --legitrandomfullyevolved: Limits -lr teams to fully evolved pokémon only.
-** -lm , --legitrandomlegitmoves: Limits -lr teams to commonly accepted useful moves only.
+** -fe , --legitrandomfullyevolved: Limits teams to fully evolved pokémon only.
+Works with -lr ** -lm , --legitrandomlegitmoves: Limits teams to commonly accepted useful moves only.
+Works with -lr
-* -sr , --structuredrandom: Random teams with preset movesets ** -srm , --srmega: Limits amount of Mega evolutions in -sr teams ** -srz , --srzmove: Limits amount of Z moves in -sr teams ** -src , --srchoice: Limits amount of choice items in -sr teams ** -srub , --srultrabeast: Limits amount of ultra beasts in -sr teams ** -srut , --sruniquetypes: Every mon in the team has an unique type
+* -sr , --structuredrandom: Random teams with preset movesets ** -m , --mega: Limits amount of mega evolutions in teams.
+Works with -sr ** -zm , --zmove: Limits amount of Z moves in teams.
+Works with -sr ** -c , --choice: Limits amount of choice items in teams.
+Works with -sr ** -ub , --ultrabeast: Limits amount of ultra beasts in teams.
+Works with -sr ** -ut , --uniquetypes: Every Pokemon in the team has an unique type.
+Works with -sr

 # Secondary script: LoadData.py
 It is used to load the specific data of each Pokemon PokeAPI supports and save it into a .json file.
-It is meant to be used when the data needs to be updated due to a new generation and the data will most likely be uploaded to this repository anyway.
+It is meant to be used when the data needs to be updated due to a new generation.
+The data will most likely be uploaded to this repository anyway, so there is no need to use this script whatsoever.
+If you really need to, use `python LoadData.py -h`.